mint42/fdf/README.md

 usage: ./fdf file
 ```

 The file referenced is the input file for the program.
-It can be any size, and should be laid out in this format:
+It can be any size or shape, but should be laid out in this format:

 ```
 cat -e file